Swastik-Chakravorty/100-days-of-code/log.md

 **Thoughts**: Well, today I couldn't do anything extra productive.
 But one thing I realised is that I didn't procrastinate coding today; in fact, I enjoyed coding today in a holiday mood.
 I really love programming.
 I learned one thing today: "Every moment of life is important", so live every moment to the fullest.

 **Link(s) to work**: [Functions Problems](https://github.com/Swastik-Chakravorty/Learning_CPP/tree/master/functions)

+### Day 4: Monday, May 1, 2023

+**Today's Progress**: Finished week 3 of CS50 and solved 3 problems.

+**Thoughts**: Well, today also I couldn't do anything extra productive, only walked 5 Kms.
+I realised today that my time management is poor.
+So, I have to work on my time management.

+**Link(s) to work**: [CS50 Week 3 Problems](https://github.com/code50/112097563)